 If a woman’s periods are in sync with the cycle of the Moon, she will shed her lining on the New Moon and ovulate on the Full Moon.

 Before patriarchal times, when a woman was bleeding she was considered to embody divine and magical powers.
-She was regarded by all for her wisdom and ability to offer intuitive and psychic messages.
+She was worshipped by all for her wisdom and ability to offer intuitive and psychic messages.

 When she was ovulating, she was considered to be at the height of her power and was celebrated for her ability to receive, hold and create new life.